rgbconsulting/rgb-setup/README.md

 # rgb-setup

-RGB Consulting addons for basic installation
+RGB modules to create a basic Odoo